 where $M_{\mathcal{SE}}^{\prime}=U^{\dagger}\left(\tau\right)M_{\mathcal{SE}}U\left(\tau\right)$ satisfies $\left\Vert M_{\mathcal{SE}}^{\prime}\right\Vert =\max\left\{ \left|\lambda_{i}\right|:\lambda_{i}\text{ eigenvalue of }M_{\mathcal{SE}}^{\prime}\right\} \leq1$.
 Thus

 where the trace norm of the measure can be written as supremum over Hermitian operators $B$ where $\left\Vert B\right\Vert \leq1$ ($-I\leq B\leq I$), and where $\left\Vert A\otimes B\right\Vert _{1}=\left\Vert A\right\Vert _{1}\cdot\left\Vert B\right\Vert _{1}$.
-This gives Eq. (\ref{eq:witness_lowerbounds_measure}).
+This gives Eq.~(\ref{eq:witness_lowerbounds_measure}).

-The witness depends on suitable choices of the unitary operation $\mathcal{U}_{\tau}$ and final measurement $M_{\mathcal{SE}}$ to ensure that the two alternative probabilities [Eqs. (\ref{eq:P_id}) and (\ref{eq:P_obj})] are different.
+The witness depends on suitable choices of the unitary operation $\mathcal{U}_{\tau}$ and final measurement $M_{\mathcal{SE}}$ to ensure that the two alternative probabilities [Eqs.~(\ref{eq:P_id}) and (\ref{eq:P_obj})] are different.
+The second unitary in particular, $U(\tau)$ can be chosen to pick up correlations that will otherwise go undetected \cite{Knee2018} by effectively changing the basis of the final measurements, especially for nonlocal unitaries that can then implement nonlocal measurements.

 Like coherence and its witnesses, the witness we have presented is system-basis and environment-subspace dependent.
 Quantum Darwinism, in its fullest, requires optimisation over all bases.
 However, we wish for a scheme less intensive than full quantum state tomography.
 Furthermore, realistically, we are constrained in what we can measure, especially when it comes to environments: often, there are only a limited number of degrees of freedom with encoded information that we can access, and/or only a limited number of degrees of freedom that can \emph{possibly} encode information about the system of interest.
 As such, there should be a naturally preferred basis and subspace.